 There are a few considerations we should take into account when it comes to this choice.
 LinkedIn lead gen forms are usually cheaper to create, since they are hosted on LinkedIn.
 So, you simply create the questions on LinkedIn, design the form and get the leads in your inbox.

-Separate landing pages are more expensive to begin with since they are hosted by you, in your website (if available).
+It’s more expensive to start with separate landing pages because they’re hosted on your website (if you have one) and need graphic design work..
 The thing is, self-hosted landing pages get a lot more qualified leads.
 This is due to the effort required: on LinkedIn, your form will be automatically populated, so the effort is very low.

 When it comes to a landing page on your website, the extra effort your prospects will go through makes them more likely to convert when you reach out for these leads.